-Note - When adding/removing the CPU Activations feature interactively, specify not the number to be added or removed, but the final number after addition or removal, to the operand permits.
-If the number to be added or removed is specified, the system may come to a halt, due to over-decrement of the number of CPU Activations.
+Note - When specifying the number of CPU Activations using -c set, specify the final number after addition to or removal from the present number, but not the number that is to be added or removed, to the operand permits.
+If the number to be added or removed is specified, the system may come to a halt, due to overdecrement of the number of CPU Activations.
+It will be the same even if the -c option is omitted.